 There also aren’t any wedges which meant that you will need to make several additional purchases to get the most out of this set.

-9.Wilson Men’s Profile XD Complete Golf Set with Bag
+12.Wilson Men’s Profile XD Complete Golf Set With Bag

 I really loved how comprehensive this set is.
 It even features a sand wedge, so you don’t technically need to buy anything extra at all.